MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -RequireAcceptingAccountMatchInvitedAccount

-This paramater has been deprecated since SharePoint Online legacy invitation flow switched to Entra B2B invitation flow.
+This parameter has been deprecated since SharePoint Online legacy invitation flow switched to Entra B2B invitation flow.

 ### -SearchResolveExactEmailOrUPN